ohjho/starter_guide_face_recog/_text_files/primer.md

 ## Face Recognition

-Face Recognition takes one step further than face detection as it recognise the identity of a person, given that the algorithm has been trained on that particular person's face.
+Face Recognition takes one step further than face detection as it recognises the identity of a person, given that the algorithm has been trained on that particular person's face.

 A single face should be given as input, and the output will be a name, or class name or unknown face.
 [PCA, LDA]